-Connecting to ODBC Databases from Python with pyodbc
+Connecting to databases that support ODBC from Python with pyodbc

-pyodbc is an open source Python module that provides access to ODBC databases. pyodbc implements the Python DB API 2.0 specification.
+pyodbc is an open-source Python module that provides access to databases for which an ODBC driver is available. pyodbc implements the Python DB API 2.0 specification.

 The Python DB API defines a database-neutral interface to data stored in relational databases.
 Python DB was designed to allow conformant modules to provide a consistent interface to different database products.
 This helps developers to write Python applications that are portable across databases.

-pyodbc is a Python DB conformant module for ODBC databases.
+pyodbc is a Python DB conformant module.
 This tutorial shows how to use pyodbc with an ODBC driver, which you can download from this site.
-You can then connect Python on Linux and Unix to remote database such as Microsoft SQL Server, Oracle®, DB2, Microsoft Access, Sybase ASE and InterBase.
+You can then connect Python on Linux and UNIX to database such as Microsoft SQL Server, Oracle, DB2, Microsoft Access, Sybase ASE, and InterBase.

 Python